Did you just run into a weird InPlace mate in SOLIDWORKS?

-The mate links the position of a virtual part in all directions to an existing part, without fixing the parts in space.
+An InPlace mate is a special kind of Coincident mate, just like the Origin mate.
+It links the position of your new virtual part to the position of an existing part, without fixing the parts in space.

-You cannot create one manually.
-You also cannot edit them, you can only delete them.
+You cannot create one manually or edit an InPlace mate, you can only delete them.

 That is why I see these mates as a placeholder, they exist until you replace them with proper mates.